rixiobarrios/react-component-lifecycle/readme.md

 > 10 minutes to read / 5 minutes to discuss

-**Review Questions:**

-- What is the component lifecycle?
-What are the lifecycle methods?
-- What are the commonly used lifecycle methods?
-- What do we use these methods for?

 ### The Life Cycle Methods (20 min / 0:40)

 When we create a react component we get a couple of lifecycle methods included